602-3 B. UNEARNED INCOME

 Note:

-The food stamp benefit is not reduced when there is no Alaska Temporary Assistance or Native Family Assistance benefit issued in the month.
+The SNAP benefit is not reduced when there is no Alaska Temporary Assistance or Native Family Assistance benefit issued in the month.

-The portion of the SSI payment that is deducted as a payee fee, up to 10% of the monthly benefit not to exceed $38*, is excluded.
-If the client’s disability is based on drug addiction or alcoholism, the fee can be 10% of the monthly benefit not to exceed $75*.
-To qualify to collect a payee fee, the organization must be a community based nonprofit social service agency. (*Fee amounts effective January 2012)
+Payee fees are excluded from income.
+The portion of the SSI payment that is deducted as a payee fee, up to 10% of the monthly benefit not to exceed $103*, is excluded.
+If the client’s disability is based on drug addiction or alcoholism, the fee can be 10% of the monthly benefit not to exceed $103* and must be verified.
+To qualify to collect a payee fee, the organization must be a community based nonprofit social service agency. (*Fee amounts effective January 2025)

 a.
 Definition: